Lifeguard Operations' Role

 - No alcoholic beverages on beaches, piers, or beachfront sidewalks

-- Dogs must be on a leash and the owner must have a device for cleaning up messes
+- Dogs must be on a leash and the owner must have a device for cleaning up and properly disposing of feces.

 - No digging holes in the sand deeper than waist-deep

 The Newport Beach Lifeguard Surf Report is updated twice daily at 7:30 a.m. and at 2 p.m.
 You can call 949-644-3171 to hear a recording of the current beach conditions.
 Visit surfline for live cameras and forecasts.